flgoyens/flgoyens.github.io/_pages/about.md

 # About me

+In January 2022 I started a Postdoc at the university of Paris Dauphine with Clément Royer.

+Prior to that:

-I am a Ph.D. student in the Applied Mathematics department at the University of Oxford.
-I am working with Coralia Cartis and Armin Eftekhari.
-My research is supported by the Alan Turing Institute.
+- Ph.D. in the Applied Mathematics department at the University of Oxford.
+I worked with Coralia Cartis and Armin Eftekhari.
+My research was supported by the Alan Turing Institute.
 The Institute located in London is the UK's national institute for Data Science.

-Prior to that, I got my Master's Degree in Mathematical Engineering at UCLouvain in Belgium.
+- Undergraduate and Master's Degree in Mathematical Engineering at UCLouvain in Belgium.
 I worked with Pierre-Antoine Absil, Wen Huang and Raphael Jungers.
 My master thesis is about "Quasi-Newton methods for nonsmooth Riemannian optimization".

 # Research interests
 - Nonlinear matrix recovery